-IIT's student ACM organization was highlighted in Technology News.
+Illinois Tech's student ACM organization was highlighted in Technology News.
 At the time, the ACM provided students, staff, and student organizations with access to email, the Web, FTP, and USENET news services.

 Xian-He Sun joined the faculty to boost its efforts in parallel and distributed computing.
 He is the current department chair, having served since 2009.

 As part of a reorganization of Illinois Tech's academic and administrative departments, the Computer Science and Applied Mathematics departments were merged into the CSAM department.